 Most civil lawsuits for injuries allege the defendant was negligent.
 To win a negligence lawsuit, the injury victim must establish four elements: 1) the defendant owed a duty of care to the victim, 2) they breached their duty of care, 3) the breach caused the injury, and 4) the victim suffered damages.

-Under Texas negligence laws, a plaintiff seeking to establish liability and secure a civil, monetary recovery must successfully establish all four of these elements.
+Under Texas negligence laws, a plaintiff seeking to establish liability and secure a civil, monetary recovery must successfully establish all four of these elements to prove negligence.

 For instance, drivers have a duty of care to other road users to operate their vehicles safely, and a company might have a duty of care to dispose of waste responsibly to prevent environmental harm.
 The specific level of duty of care can vary depending on the circumstances, but the fundamental expectation is that people should always behave in a manner that does not put others at unreasonable risk.